Girls’ Squash

 Results

-The team will journey to Loomis Chaffee on Wednesday for their final match of 2023 before the holiday break.
+The Tigers will look to carry this momentum into their next match when they host local rival Loomis Chaffee on Wednesday at 1:30 PM.
+This marks Suffield’s final match of 2024 before heading into the holiday break.

 Schedule